kaanreal/vinyl-spotify-player/README.md

 The goal of this school technology project is to combine **design, mechanics, electronics, and software** into one functional device.
 The system intentionally mimics the behavior of a traditional record player:

-* Placing the tonearm starts music playback and rotates the record.
+- Placing the tonearm starts music playback and rotates the record.
-* Lifting the tonearm pauses playback and stops the rotation.
+- Lifting the tonearm pauses playback and stops the rotation.

 Spotify starts automatically when the device is powered on, without requiring a keyboard, mouse, or screen interaction from the user.

 ---

+d

 ## Features

-* Automatic Spotify startup (Spotify Connect)
+- Automatic Spotify startup (Spotify Connect)
-* Circular touch display showing album artwork
+- Circular touch display showing album artwork
-* Rotating vinyl record (ring construction)
+- Rotating vinyl record (ring construction)
-* Mechanical tonearm used as play/pause control
+- Mechanical tonearm used as play/pause control
-* Quiet motor operation
+- Quiet motor operation
-* Integrated speakers
+- Integrated speakers
-* Fully custom 3D-printed enclosure
+- Fully custom 3D-printed enclosure

 ---